-Health services are governed by multiple agencies.
-DGHS and LGD are two lead agencies which can determine which pathways may be most appropriate to provide effective coverage of all health facilities, including hospitals.
+Heath services are governed by Ministry of Health and Family Welfare, Ministry of Works and Housing and Ministry of Local Government, Rural Development and Cooperatives, which are responsible to determine appropriate ways to provide effective for health facilities, including hospitals.
 A recent initiative supported by DGHS and UNICEF with the University of Oxford has identified how results-based contracts may be one response to improve drinking water, sanitation and hygiene services in district hospitals.